 Even if you don’t truly understand what is going on, just understand that chronic illnesses cause physical and emotional pain.
 They are incredibly taxing on the body.
-Brain fatigued is a common problem from many.
+Brain fatigued is a common problem for many.

 Be honest about how much you want to know

 If you have a strong stomach and you’re willing to hear about the gory details, just say so.
 It can be refreshing to meet someone who wants to talk openly.
 If you’re not up for the gory details, also say so.
-“I know you’ve got a bit going on, but just let me know if you’re having a good or bad day and I will understand”.
-If someone were to utter those words to me, I may kiss them.
+“I know you’ve got a bit going on but just let me know if you’re having a good or bad day and I will understand”.
+If someone were to utter those words to me – I may kiss them.
 At the very least give them a big bear hug.